coding-ai/EasyApply-Linkedin/README.md

-# EasyApply-Linkedin
+# Automate job search - Linkedin

-With this tool you can easily automate the process of applying for jobs on LinkedIn!
+With this tool you can easily automate the process of searching for jobs on LinkedIn!

 ## Getting started